Mechanical Engineer Resume: ATS Optimization Guide

 Keywords in that bullet: SolidWorks, sheet metal, HVAC, GD&T, DFM, manufacturing cost, assembly — high-frequency filter terms for a mechanical design engineer JD.

-Core Keywords for Mechanical Engineer Roles
+Identifying Core ATS Keywords & Industry Terms for Mechanical Engineer Resumes

 Design: product design, concept design, detailed design, prototype development, tolerance analysis, 3D modeling, 2D drawings, engineering drawings